How to Choose the Best Antivirus for Windows – Your Ultimate Antivirus Software Guide

-In normal circumstances, these invisible files disappear only after being pushed out of their memory block by a new ones.
+Under normal circumstances, these invisible files disappear only after being pushed out of their memory block by a new one.
 But file shredders destroy them completely and leave no trace of them on your hard drive.

 Other features to look for: DNS Protection, Password Managers, System Optimization, Phishing protection, Antispam, Browser protection.

 Test the antivirus to be sure it works